apache/aurora-packaging/README.md

 2. Run the builder script, providing the distribution platform and the source distribution archive you downloaded in (1).
-The example below will build Aurora 0.9.0 debs for Ubuntu Trusty.
+The example below will build Aurora 0.22.0 debs for Ubuntu Xenial.

-        ./build-artifact.sh builder/deb/ubuntu-trusty \
+        ./build-artifact.sh builder/deb/ubuntu-xenial \
-          ../apache-aurora-0.9.0.tar.gz \
+          ../apache-aurora-0.22.0.tar.gz \
-          0.9.0
+          0.22.0

-When this completes, debs will be placed in `artifacts/aurora-ubuntu-trusty/dist/`.
+When this completes, debs will be placed in `artifacts/aurora-ubuntu-xenial/dist/`.

 ### Creating a release candidate